 We have the same qualities as Krishna, as God, but we have them in a minute quantity but Krishna has them in an unlimited quantity.
 That is the difference between Krishna, God, and us.
 In every way Krishna is unlimited and in every way were are very limited.
 God is great and we are very tiny, very small.
 Still we have the same qualities as Krishna.
 A drop of ocean water contains the same qualities as the entire ocean and by studying that drop one can find out a lot about the ocean.
 The drop is the same as the ocean in quality.
 But to say the drop of ocean water is the same as or equal to the ocean is a great mistake.
 Because the ocean is unlimited in quantity and the drop is very tiny.

 It is this mistake that the people you are talking to make.
 They understand we are the same as Krishna in quality but they do not understand that we are like the tiny drop of the ocean water and Krishna is like the entire ocean.
 We can never be equal to Krishna at any point in our existence, liberated or conditioned.
 We will always be small and Krishna will always be great.
 And although we are parts and parcels of Krishna we have our own individual existence and that will continue eternally.
 Krishna will continue to exist eternally as a person and so will we.

-These relationships with Krishna are pervertedly reflected in the material world.
-All these relationships exist here but because here the centre is not Krishna they are perverted and can not give us real happiness.
+These relationships with Krishna are perversely reflected in the material world.
+All these relationships exist here but because here the center is not Krishna they are perverted and can not give us real happiness.
 Our real purpose is to re-establish our original relationship with Krishna and that can easily be done in this age of Kali by chanting the Hare Krishna maha mantra:

 Hare Krishna, Hare Krishna, Krishna Krishna, Hare Hare